gitshowcase/gitshowcase/README.md

 Go to your settings, than [OAuth applications](https://github.com/settings/developers) and register a new application.

+For `Authorization callback URL` field, use: http://localhost:3000/users/auth/github/callback.
+The other fields (name, description) may be filled at your will.

 ### Configure your environment

 Copy the file `.env.example` to `.env` and fill the fields